 • Difficult to carry

 Lens recommendation for DSLR camera

-For me it’s best to use prime lenses.
-Prime lenses are the ones that didn’t zoom or do not have zoom features in it.
-Zooming lenses allows you to take photo of the subject even if you are far, and without disturbing the subject, but most of the time it fails to capture the best emotion.
-Prime lenses are smaller, they are light weight, and it allows you to take photos of the street more efficiently.
+For me, it’s best to use prime lenses.
+Prime lenses are the ones that didn’t zoom or do not have zoom features in them.
+Zooming lenses allow you to take a photo of the subject even if you are far, and without disturbing the subject, but most of the time it fails to capture the best emotion.
+Prime lenses are smaller, they are lightweight, and it allows you to take photos of the street more efficiently.
 I personally use 35mm lanes because of its length it is not too wide and not too close.
 Next is the 28mm lens it makes you feel like you are really there.
 It allows you to get close to your subject.
-While the 50mm lens has a superb portrait lens that lets you create very clear composition.
-Of course every lens has their own downside you just have to familiarize yourself and practice using these lenses to get the best street photography shot.
+While the 50mm lens has a superb portrait lens that lets you create a very clear composition.
+Of course, every lens has its own downside you just have to familiarize yourself and practice using these lenses to get the best street photography shot.

-Street photography needs practice, patience and eye that is keen to details.
+Street photography needs practice, patience, and an eye that is keen on details.
 Regardless of what camera you are using you can always take the best shot if you just believe in yourself.